-node name Specifies the node in the domain where the condition is defined.
-If node name is not specified, the local node is used. node name is a node within the scope determined by the CT MANAGEMENT SCOPE environment variable.
+Specifies the node in the domain where the condition is defined.
+If node name is not node name specified, the local node is used. node\name is a node within the scope determined by the CT MANAGEMENT SCOPE environment variable.

-Specifies the names of one or more responses.
-Monitoring is stopped for the specified response responses.
+response Specifies the names of one or more responses.
+Monitoring is stopped for the specified responses.
 (If a specified response is not linked to the condition, it is ignored.)

 The user needs write permission for the IBM.Association resource class to run stopcondresp.
 Permissions are specified in the access control list (ACL) file on the contacted system.
+See the RSCT: Administration Guide for details on the ACL file and how to modify it.

-- The command ran successfully. - 1 An error occurred with RMC. - 2 An error occurred with a command-line interface script. - 3 An incorrect flag was entered on the command line. - 4 An incorrect parameter was entered on the command line.
+- 0 The command ran successfully. - An error occurred with RMC.
+1

-5 An error occurred that was based on incorrect command-line input.
+- 2 An error occurred with a command-line interface script. - 3 An incorrect flag was entered on the command line. - 4 An incorrect parameter was entered on the command line. - 5 An error occurred that was based on incorrect command-line input.

 Determines the system where the session with the resource monitoring and control (RMC) daemon occurs.
 When CT CONTACT is set to a host name or IP address, the command contacts the RMC daemon on the specified host.
-If CT CONTACT is not set, the command contacts the RMC daemon on the local system where the command is being run.
+If CT\CONTACT is not set, the command contacts the RMC daemon on the local system where the command is being run.
 The target of the RMC daemon session and the management scope determine the resource classes or resources that are processed.

-CT MANAGEMENT SCOPE
+CT\MANAGEMENT\SCOPE